 You need to position the elements on your website according to your business goals.
 Therefore, Without a specific purpose, it can be hard to prioritize.

 You have to be sure that what you want your business to be.
 This means you have to be clear about the audience and target of your business.

-Visual hierarchy is one of the essential principles of good web design.
+Visual hierarchy is one of the essential web design principles.
 It is the order in which the human eye perceives what it sees.
 If you stand out, you will notice; you will get oil and water if you stand out.